10 Best National Parks in Vietnam

 The largest of all of Vietnam’s national parks, Yok Đôn also happens to be home to some of the last remaining wild elephants and leopards in the country.
 However, over the years poaching and illegal logging have decimated their populations, dropping the chances of seeing one to pretty much zero.
 Nevertheless, the park retains an off-the-beaten track feel and is seldom visited by foreign tourists.
 Guided day and overnight treks through the dry forests are a great way to see it all.

 Cúc Phương is one of the most accessible parks Vietnam has to offer, lying just over a 100 kilometers from Hanoi.
 The region can be explored on foot, motorbike or bicycle and is best traveled over two or three days.
 Minority villages dot the lands and can be visited on a number of guided treks.
 The park is also home to a vast array of flora and fauna, including some of the nation’s most endangered turtles.
+But If you look for the Nearest National Park, that close to Hanoi.
+Ba Vi National Park is another option as this is only 62km West from Hanoi City Center.

 In a country experiencing rapid growth and popularity, it’s no real surprise that pristine natural areas are diminishing by the day.
 Côn Đảo National Park remains an outlier.
 Eighty kilometers out into the East Sea, an unblemished archipelago of green is reached by ferry from the Mekong or via plane from Saigon.
 The national park lies on the main island, Côn Sơn, and encompasses some of the country’s most untouched coral reefs and white sand beaches.
 Endangered sea turtles nest along the shorelines while the strange and friendly dugong, a cousin of the manatee, lounges in the park’s clear waters.